-Does Homeowners Insurance Pay for Foundation Damage
+Does Homeowners Insurance Cover Foundation Damage?

 Damages Covered by Homeowners Insurance

 If a tornado blew through your town, your homeowners insurance would cover any foundation damage directly caused by the twister, a covered peril.
 Since your homeowners insurance also covers plumbing backups, fires and explosions, it naturally covers any negative effects of those events on your foundation.

 It is important to review your homeowners insurance policy.
 A good first step is to ask your insurance agent about the difference in coverage and liability limits between "named perils" and "open perils."
 For a primer continue reading.